open-telemetry/opentelemetry-specification/specification/trace/api.md

 - construction of the response
 - sending of the response

-Child spans (or in some cases events) may be created to represent any sub-operations, to provide more granular observability.
+Child spans (or in some cases events) may be created to represent sub-operations which require more detailed observability.
+Child spans should measure the timing of the respective sub-operation, and may add additional attributes.

 A `Span`'s start time SHOULD be set to the current time on [span creation](#span-creation).
 After the `Span` is created, it SHOULD be possible to